IrtizaShahbaz/To-Do-List-App/README.md

 ## Usage

 ### Add Tasks:
-- Click the "+" button to add a new task.
 - Enter the task title and optional details.
 - Click "Add Task" to save.
 - Mark as Completed: